Datamine-Crypto/realtime-decentralized-dashboard/helpArticles/ecosystem/lockquidity_token.md

 LOCK tokens are designed to reside predominantly within liquidity pools.
 A significant percentage of the LOCK supply is intended to be in these pools, creating a robust and stable base for trading.
 Currently, a remarkable 100% of the LOCK supply is in liquidity, demonstrating its unique design.

-### Unique Burning Mechanism
+### Secondary Function: Burning for Yield

-Unlike traditional tokens where burning reduces supply, burning LOCK tokens has a distinct effect: **it redirects value to the liquidity pool.** This mechanism ensures that burning LOCK actively strengthens the liquidity foundation rather than simply decreasing the token count.
+Unlike traditional tokens where burning reduces supply, burning LOCK tokens has a distinct effect, acting as a secondary function of money: **it redirects value to the liquidity pool.** This mechanism ensures that burning LOCK actively strengthens the liquidity foundation while generating yield, rather than simply decreasing the token count.
 This contributes to long-term stability and resilience.

 ### Market Efficiency